By: Michelle Tunquist

 - Phosphoric Acid.
 Worse than the sugar, is that soda includes phosphoric acid.
 This breaks down the enamel of your teeth and can cause quite a bit of problems.
 Your teeth enamel plays an important part in keeping your teeth healthy.
 While one soda won’t do a lot of damage, frequent consumption can wreak havoc on your teeth.

 - Staining Power.
-Over time soda consumption can stain your teeth and contribute to plaque build up that is yellow in appearance.
+Over time soda consumption can stain your teeth and contribute to plaque build up, which is yellow in appearance.

 What Does Soda do to Your Teeth?